 After his divorce in 2011, O’Reilly was involved in a bitter custody battle for his two children with ex-wife Maureen McPhilmy.
 According to court documents obtained by Gawker in 2015, the couple’s daughter told a court investigator that she saw O’Reilly “choking her mom” and “dragging her down the stairs.”
 O’Reilly said that “all allegations against me in these circumstances are 100% false.”
 A court gave custody to McPhilmy in 2016, but the legal battle between the two continued this year.

-The recent settlement with a fellow Fox News personality
+with a fellow Fox News personality

 Just months before his ouster, another accusation against O’Reilly came to light.
 The New York Times reported in January that he had settled a lawsuit with Fox News host Juliet Huddy, who said O’Reilly tried to have a sexual relationship with her.
 His alleged attempts included phone calls in which he sounded like he was masturbating.
 O’Reilly flatly denied the accusations.